HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 |Collect documents linked from this URL|`https://dx-core:10042/wps/seedlist/myserver?Action=GetDocuments&Format=ATOM&Locale=en_US&Range=100&Source=com.ibm.lotus.search.plugins.seedlist.retriever.jcr.JCRRetrieverFactory&Start=0&SeedlistId=1@OOTB_CRAWLER1`|

 In the `Security` panel, use the DX Core Service name (e.g., `dx-core`) as the host name, along with the username `wpsadmin` and the associated password for `wpsadmin`.
 You can also specify Realm as CrawlerUsersRealm.

+!!!Note
+    You need to press the _create_ button to create the security realm definition after you entered the data to have the security realm defintion created.

 !!!tip
     Note: The host `dx-core` and port `10042` are the Kubernetes service host and the port for DX Core.
 In this case, 10042 is the HttpQueueInboundDefaultSecure port on the HCL DX 9.5 server.
 Adjust this according to your deployment configuration.